grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/README.md

 I'm a passionate software developer who loves building things with code.
 I enjoy working on both front-end and back-end projects, and I'm always up for learning something new.

+I have worked on projects involving the linux kernel, low level projects, system administration and basic full stack web apps.
+I intend to skill myself beyond what the classroom teaches me.

 ## 🚀 About Me

 - 💻 I’m currently working with: Java
 - 🌱 Planning to learn: C, ASMs (NASM family), Golang, Rust, Zig and Pythong
 - 🛠️ Favorite tools: Neovim, VSC and Jetbrain tools for Java.
+Portainer and Coolify for docker-related deployments.

 ## 🧰 Tech Stack